 Neck Pain and Whiplash

 It is important to understand that injuries pertaining to whiplash are often overlooked by juries because of the ability of such a low-impact or slow moving car to cause whiplash to a person in the vehicle who is wearing a seat belt.
+Ironically, studies show that seat belts actually increase the whiplash symptoms in lower impact crashes due to its catching you and throwing your body back while your head is still moving forward.
 If you are in an automobile accident, it is important to recognize the symptoms of whiplash as soon as they begin to occur and to receive treatment for your pain in order to better prove your case.

 If you were involved in an accident in Texas, we’ll be happy to mail it to you (together with a host of other free stuff.)
 You can either email us, call us at (512) 343-2572, or fill in the form to the right.